My friends have begged me to write this story down for a long time. My best friend claims it's even worth publishing.

 Shortly after I returned to my hometown in 1997, I moved to the local "big city" to try to make a living for myself.

 I had always been into Apple Computers.
 Occasionally, I repaired computers for a little extra money.
 When I first moved to the "big city" ...
 I started out selling Apple Computer parts on eBay ... full time.
-(I still do so today) Through a few matters of circumstance, I became involved with Apple Retail Representation and also was able to beta test the PowerBook G3 Wallstreet.
+(I still do so today) Through a few matters of circumstance, I became involved with Apple Retail Representation.
+Through this job, I was able to beta test the PowerBook G3 Wallstreet.
 This was one of the first laptops with a DVD drive.
 The main focus of my beta testing was for DVD video.

 I loved it.